Mum shares last promise her daughter made before dying in Air India plane crash

-Indian Mother Holds Framed Photo of Daughter and Son-in-law Who Died in June 12 Plane Crash
+Indian Mother Mourns Daughter and Son-in-law Who Died in June 12 Plane Crash

-- A mother is in deep sorrow after her daughter died in the tragic plane crash that rocked India on June 12, 2025
+- A mother has been thrown in deep sorrow after losing her daughter in the tragic plane crash that rocked India on June 12, 2025

 - The mother has shared the last promise her daughter made to her when she was returning to London with her husband

-- Unfortunately, her daughter, who died alongside her husband, will not be able to keep the promise
+- Unfortunately, her daughter, who died alongside her husband, will no longer be able to keep the promise

-Tragedy struck an Indian family on June 12 as they lost two people in the Air India plane crash that happened at Ahmedabad.
+Tragedy struck an Indian family on June 12 as they lost two members in the Air India plane crash that occurred at Ahmedabad.

 The plane, a Boeing Dreamliner, had crashed shortly after takeoff from the Ahmedabad Airport.

-One of the families affected by the tragedy is the family of Pooja and Harshit Patel, two souls who were married.
+One of the families affected by the tragedy is that of Pooja and Harshit Patel, a married couple who lost their lives.

 The couple got married eight years ago and moved to the UK two years ago with the support of their families.